sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 ## MQ

+10. Under normal circumstances, you would simply install MQ via the Platform Navigator.
+This would setup a plain MQ install with no MQ objects configured.
+If you know MQ, you can install via this method, but MQ configuration is beyo
 10. For MQ we will not be using the default chart that is linked to the Platform Navigator.
 What comes with the CIP is the production version of the chart that requires the installer to configure everything, which is cumbersome if you are just looking to spin up an environment quickly.
 Fortunately, ICP comes with a chart that is designed specifically for developer types that comes with a pre-configured queue manager, queues, server channels and the like.
 11. To access this chart, make sure you are logged into the ICP UI via the Developer Machine (`https:10.0.0.1:8443`).
 Using the top menu, right hand side, click on `Catalog`
 12. usign the context based search filter - type in `mq`into the filter bar.
 Select the `ibm-mqadvanced-server-dev` chart.
 You can scroll down a bit to peruse the pre-requisites.
 12. This will take you to the chart configuration.
 If you scroll to the bottom, you can peruse the information about the chart you are about to use to create your instance of MQ.
 Click the `Configure` button to configure your chart.
 Other than the items listed below, we will be accepting the default values in the chart.
 13. Here you can fil in the information for install of your chart.
 Give your helm release a `name`.
-Call the release `mq-icip`.
+Call the release `mq`.
 14. To the right of the `name` field, Select the `acemq` namespace from the `Target Namespace` dropdown.
 15. Tick checkbox under `license`
 16. Expand the `All Parameters` twisty
-18. Under the `Image Pull Secret` section enter in `acemqkey`.
+18. Under the `Image Pull Secret` section enter in `sa-mq`.
 18. Under `Persistence` untick both `Enable Persistence` and `Use Dynamic Provisioning`.  *Note* failure to untick this will cause your install to fail.
+Like ACE, MQ requires persistent storage using Gluster if you want to use this feature.
+As indicated previously, installing Gluster is beyond the scope of this lab.
+If you really want to know more about this, it is documented [here](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/configure_glusterfs_after.html)
 19. In the `Service Type` section, select `Node Port`.
 19. You can leave the other settings as defaults.
 20. Click `Install` to start the process.
-21. You can monitor the installation from Helm Releases in the ICP UI or via the command line using `kubectl get pods -n acemq`.
+21. You can monitor the installation from Helm Releases in the ICP UI or via the command line using `kubectl get pods -n .
 Once you see your pod up and running, you can navigate to the UI via `Workload` ->`Helm releases`.
 Find your MQ instance and click on it.
 22. Scroll down a bit and Locate the `Service` section.
 Click on the  URL that is called `mq-dev-ibm-mq`
 23. Under `Service Details` locate the URL called `console-HTTPs`.
 This will start up the MQ Console.
 Login with the credentials of `admin/admin`
 23. You can now review your pre-configured MQ instance.